Nature of Iran’s Ballistic Missile Program

 Iran’s Ballistic Missiles and the JCPOA

-The terms of the JCPOA and the accompanying UN resolution maintain limitations on Iran’s ballistic missile program.
-The extension of the arms embargo and missile ban came in UN Security Council Resolution 2231 that was unanimously adopted on July 20, 2015.
+The terms of the JCPOA and the accompanying U.N. resolution maintain limitations on Iran’s ballistic missile program.
+The extension of the arms embargo and missile ban came in U.N.
+Security Council Resolution 2231 that was unanimously adopted on July 20, 2015.

-The resolution endorses the nuclear deal and implements certain aspects of the agreement, but contains language that is much weaker than the language in six previous Security Council resolutions that it replaced.
+The resolution endorses the nuclear deal and implements certain aspects of the agreement, but it contains much weaker language than the language in six previous Security Council resolutions that it replaced.
 According to the text of the resolution, Iran is “called upon not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons, including launches using such ballistic missile technology.”
 The previous U.N. resolutions had stated that “Iran shall not undertake any activity related to ballistic missiles capable of delivering nuclear weapons.”